Getting started with Amazon Shield Advanced - Amazon WAF, Amazon Firewall Manager, and Amazon Shield Advanced

 It's important that you fully configure Shield Advanced prior to a Distributed Denial of Service (DDoS) event.
 Complete the configuration to help ensure that your application is protected and that you are ready to respond if your application is affected by a DDoS attack.

-Perform the following steps in sequence.
+Perform the following steps in sequence to get started using Shield Advanced.